 The Dana Foundation is a private philanthropic organization committed to advancing brain research and to educating the public in a responsible manner about research’s potential: (1) to develop a better understanding of the brain and its functions; (2) to speed the discovery of treatments for brain disorders; and (3) to combat the stigma of brain disorders through education.

-The Foundation, founded in 1950, works to achieve our goals through grants to institutions engaged in innovative neuroscience research and through our public outreach efforts.
-Our grants fund research in neuroscience in connection to human health and disease.
+The Foundation, founded in 1950, works to achieve its goals through grants to institutions engaged in innovative neuroscience research and through public outreach efforts.
+Its grants fund research in neuroscience in connection to human health and disease.

-The public education programs promote dialogue between researchers and lay audiences; provide validated information about the latest advances in the research through our free publications and web sites; engage people worldwide through our Alliances and International Brain Awareness Week; and highlight critical information about the brain through our social media.
+The Foundation promotes dialogue between researchers and lay audiences; provides validated information about the latest advances in research through its free publications and websites; engages people worldwide through the Alliances and International Brain Awareness Week; and highlights critical information about the brain through its social media.

-At the core of our philosophy is a belief in the importance of scientific inquiry and the engagement of the public in championing brain research.
+At the core of the Foundation's philosophy is a belief in the importance of scientific inquiry and the engagement of the public in championing brain research.